 GRACE: Neva Schmid, Dean Walmsley

-GLORIA DEI: Wayne Fraass, Ernie Kahrs, Ron Michelman, Pat Rufenacht, Charlie Frerichs, Barb Namuth, Deann Larson, Joan Holly, Roger Mashek, Richard Bruns, Della Weber, Diana Fetters, Jeanette Dean, Kimberly Valla Martinez, Marv Bartling, Anthony Ramirez
+GLORIA DEI: Julie Bond, Wayne Fraass, Ernie Kahrs, Pat Rufenacht, Charlie Frerichs, Barb Namuth, Deann Larson, Richard Bruns, Della Weber, Jeanette Dean, Kimberly Valla Martinez, Marv Bartling, Dan Dickinson, Kelsey Watchorn

 BLESSING: And may the Lord bless you and keep you.
 May the Lord make His face shine upon you and be gracious unto you.
 May the Lord lift up His countenance upon you and + give you peace.
 Amen.